ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 The same as `match`, but returns 0 if none of the regular expressions are matched and 1 if any of the patterns matches.
 It uses [hyperscan](https://github.com/intel/hyperscan) library.
 For patterns to search substrings in a string, it is better to use `multiSearchAny` since it works much faster.

+!!! note "Note"
-**Note: the length of any of the `haystack` string must be less than 2<sup>32</sup> bytes otherwise the exception is thrown.
-This restriction takes place because of hyperscan API.**
+    The length of any of the `haystack` string must be less than 2<sup>32</sup> bytes otherwise the exception is thrown.
+This restriction takes place because of hyperscan API.

 ## multiMatchAnyIndex(haystack, [pattern<sub>1</sub>, pattern<sub>2</sub>, ..., pattern<sub>n</sub>])